benpatterson/benpatterson.github.io/_posts/2016-02-16-seven-deadly-sins.md

 Envy in this context can mean a few different things.

-  * Delibertaly making it difficult for adopters to monetize your code
+  * Deliberately making it difficult for adopters to monetize your code
   * A ridiculous license agreement
   * No collaborators, just you
   * Shamelessly copy/pasting code or features from other projects (perhaps that's lust?)